 Costs of Buying or Selling Fund Shares.
 Buying or selling Fund shares on an exchange involves two types of costs that apply to all securities transactions.
 When buying or selling shares of the Fund through a broker, you will likely incur a brokerage commission and other charges.
 In addition, you may incur the cost of the "spread"; that is, the difference between what investors are willing to pay for Fund shares (the "bid" price) and the price at which they are willing to sell Fund shares (the "ask" price).
 The spread, which varies over time for shares of the Fund based on trading volume and market liquidity, is generally narrower if the Fund has more trading volume and market liquidity and wider if the Fund has less trading volume and market liquidity.
 In addition, increased market volatility may cause wider spreads.
-There may also be regulatory and other charges that are incurred as a result of trading activity.
-Because of the costs inherent in buying or selling Fund shares, frequent trading may detract significantly from investment results and an investment in Fund shares may not be advisable for investors who anticipate regularly making small investments through a brokerage account.
+There may also be regulatory and other charges that are incurred as a result of trading may detract significantly from investment results and an investment in Fund shares may not be advisable for investors who anticipate regularly making small investments through a brokerage account.